 How to Get Started?

 SCS is happy to help you determine which group would be the best fit for you.
 You can also contact the SCS Group Therapy Coordinator for more information.

 What is the difference between SCS Workshops and Group Counseling?

 Workshops at SCS help students learn skills that promote more effective living.
-Our workshops are typically 3-5 weeks while are groups are often semester long.
+Our workshops are 3 weeks while are groups are often semester long.
 Most of our workshops are more structured than our counseling groups and generally have a portion of time devoted to teaching and then applying skills.
 Please refer to the “Group Listings” tab to learn more about workshops being offered at SCS this semester.